Panem et Circenses [Nederlands]

 Spectacle creep: the raising to the n-th power of the spectacle.

 Just like the addition of a third, fourth, fifth dimension to film, the realization and hyper-realization of film into an Ultra High Definition virtual reality, in an explicit drive for an even heavier impact of the medium and an even deeper immersion of the spectator into the nonsense.
 The sound tapes are already blasted through you in three hundred and sixty degrees Dolby Surround.
-More medium, less content - what good is a gigantic 8K screen when the movie is dumb sensationalized pulp?
-But the thirst for spectacle appears to be an urge that's getting more urgent every day.
+More medium, less content - what good is a gigantic 8K screen when the movie is retarded sensationalized pulp?
+But the thirst for spectacle, the hunger for simulacra, appears to be an urge that's getting more urgent every day.
 The Barco Escape project, "the best immersive cinema experience ever: by combining three digital cinema projectors with three screens - one in the front and one on each side - an impressive panoramic image is created that completely sucks the audience in."
-It is not far-fetched to speak of the rise of techno cinema, as one can speak of the rise of techno music: no meaning, no depth, no atmosphere, no credibility, no real substance.
+It is not far-fetched to speak of the rise of techno cinema, as one can speak of the rise of techno music: no moral or meaning (no depth), no atmosphere, no credibility, no real substance.
 Only the cold and transparent concatenation of cold and transparent effects.
 Spectacle for the sake of spectacle.

 Ghosts and vampires and werewolves and zombies; dragons and monsters and magic and fairy tale worlds; robots and aliens and spaceships; superheroes with superpowers; exaggerated violence ("action"), stunts, explosions; et cetera.
 All spiced with simple humor and topped off with a syrupy sauce of cliché sentiment as the umpteenth faked trickery.